rsysio/cronparser/README.md

 This tool will not parse single word crons like `@hourly`, `@monthly` etc..

 ## Run

+The tool only uses the standard libary, so you don't need go.mod or any dependency management

 - build the binary
 ```
 make build